 Learning and Teaching – is the core activity of our schools.
 Quality learning and teaching in Catholic schools is informed by:

-- The educational vision, mission, policies and strategic priorities of the Diocese of Cairns
+- The educational vision, mission, policies and strategic directions of the Cairns Catholic Education community

 - The needs and the aspirations of students, their families and the local community